 The ReUse Institute

-TRP-Certified Deconstruction Contractor Training has trained and certified over 50 general building, remodeling and demolition contractors and 350 workers in the techniques of deconstruction and building materials salvage.
+TRP-Certified Deconstruction Contractor Training has trained and certified 71 general building, remodeling and demolition contractors and over 500 workers in the techniques of deconstruction and building materials salvage.

-Our expertise in training unemployed and underemployed people has resulted in cities such as Chicago, Cleveland, Hartford, Muncie and Sacramento requesting assistance with economic development through job training in building deconstruction and salvage.
+Our expertise in training unemployed and underemployed people has resulted in cities such as Chicago, Cleveland, Hartford, Muncie, Sacramento.
+San Bernardino, CA, Harlingen, TX, and Greensburg, PA requesting assistance with economic development through job training in building deconstruction and salvage.

 TRI conducts two-day deconstruction workshops around the country.
 These workshops provide contractors, architects, municipal employees, building owners and others interested in deconstruction and building materials salvage an overview to this burgeoning industry.
 TRI works with organizations to customize the content to the needs of the participants.